-Credit line Credit Period Interest rate Repayment method \$600,000 Seven years from the date of first drawdown In accordance with the two-year time deposit interest rate of Chunghwa Post Co., Ltd. plus/minus, and the actual interest rate shall not be lower than 1.15%.
-After the grace period expires, the principal shall be paid back in monthly \$300,000 Seven years from the date of first drawdown In accordance with the two- year time deposit interest rate of Chunghwa Post Co., Ltd. plus/minus, and the actual interest rate shall not be lower than 1.15%.
-After the grace period expires, the principal shall be paid back in monthly
+Credit line Credit Period Interest rate Repayment method In accordance with the two- Three-year grace period. year time deposit interest After the grace period ¢<00.000 Seven years from the date rate of Chunghwa Post Co., expires, the principal shall \$600,000 of first drawdown Ltd. plus/minus, and the be paid back in monthly actual interest rate shall not equal installments. be lower than 1.4%.
+In accordance with the two- Three-year grace period. year time deposit interest After the grace period ф 2 00 000 Seven years from the date rate of Chunghwa Post Co., expires, the principal shall \$300,000 of first drawdown Ltd. plus/minus, and the be paid back in monthly actual interest rate shall not equal installments. be lower than 1.4%.